4U6U57/wsl-open/DESIGN.md

   directories and the `C:\\` (or whatever disk label) prefix.
 For reference, on Bash for Windows, the equivalent file path would be `/mnt/c/Users/TestUser/Documents/file.pdf`
+- The file must be accessible on Windows.
+This means either:
-- The file must be in a Windows accessible disk, meaning any folder under `/mnt/*` on WSL.
-The WSL filesystem is not accessible from the Windows side, so files in your home folder, for instance, will not be accessible.
+  - The file is on the Windows filesystem, which is usually any folder under `/mnt/*` on WSL.
+  - The Linux filesystem is accessible on Windows.
+This is only true after build 1803, which introduced the `wslpath` utility

 **wsl-open** makes your life easier, by allowing you to specify a Linux style relative or absolute path, and resolving it to a Windows path.
-In addition, any files that are on the WSL filesystem will be copied into a temporary directory on the Windows disk before being opened.
+In addition, any files that are inaccessible to the Windows filesystem will be copied into a temporary directory on the Windows filesystem before being opened.

 ### Copying from WSL

-If the requested file is not on a Windows accessible disk, it needs to be copied over before it can be opened by `powershell`/`cmd`.
+If the requested file is not on the Windows filesystem and we are on a build before 1803, we need to copy it over to a Windows accessible folder before we can open it with `powershell`/`cmd`.
 We use a temporary directory, specifically `%TEMP%\wsl-open%` (which resolves to `%USERPROFILE%\AppData\Temp\wsl-open`), to hold these files.
-Note that this means that there are a couple of caveats in doing so:
+Note that there are a couple of caveats in doing so:

 - As the files being opened are only copies, any changes made with the Windows application will not be reflected in the original.